 How Clark saves money on Valentine’s Day

-So if you’ve ever wondered how Clark saves on Valentine’s Day, here are his tips!
+If you’ve ever wondered how Clark saves on Valentine’s Day, here are his tips!

 The Dollar Store is one of Clark’s favorite for seasonal items, and he says he only spends $28 in all for his wife and two daughters.
 And ditch the delivery — why not deliver the goods yourself?